The fake video of Trump gunning down journalists isn’t the problem—Trump’s rhetoric is

 Back in August, a Trump supporter echoed Trump’s language of “invasion” to describe why he drove several hours to an El Paso Walmart to gun down “Hispanics.”
 Any kind of responsible leader might have taken a moment after this massacre to wonder whether he’d perhaps gone too far in his anti-immigrant demagoguery.
 Instead, he spent days on the defensive, shirking any possible blame for influencing the shooter’s actions and taking thumbs-up photos with a newly orphaned baby.

 Thankfully, there has only been one newsroom shooting over the course of Trump’s term, and it appears not to have been politically motivated.
-Why should anyone wait for that to happen, however, before dealing with the problem at hand?
+Why should anyone wait for more to happen, however, before dealing with the problem at hand?
 As Trump faces impeachment, his language about media coverage of the Ukraine scandal will likely heat up even further.
 Any pro-Trump media outlets who condemn the fake mass-shooting video would do well to consider condemning Trump’s own language that brought it about.

 Stirring up hatred toward a specific group of people is an act of aggression.
 Even if Trump is not making an explicit threat by doing so, it still makes other people uncomfortable riding on a plane with him.